s241646/cds_predictor/reports/README.md

 >
 > Answer:

 We used **uv** for managing our project dependencies.
 All required packages and their versions are tracked in the **uv.lock** file.
-To set up a complete copy of our development environment, one would have to follow these steps:
+To set up a complete copy of our development environment, the following steps should be followed:
 1. Clone this repository.
 2. Install **uv** (Follow this link: https://docs.astral.sh/uv/getting-started/installation/).
 3. Run **uv sync**.
 This command reads the **uv.lock** file and installs all dependencies as specified, ensuring an identical environment.

 When adding or updating packages during the development, we use **uv add <package>**, which updates both the **uv.lock** file and the **pyproject.toml** file.
+The updated files were then pushed to a branch and merged with main.

 ### Question 5